 • Salt Lake City

-• And dozens of other destinations across the U.S.
+• And dozens more across the U.S.

 This move fits well with the strategy of Berlin Brandenburg Airport (BER) to expand direct connections with North America and strengthen its position as a central hub for international aviation.